The Exchange (2021 film): Plot

 Winter 1986, a small Canadian town called Hobart which is still suffering the effects of financial recession.

 Tim, a student with pretensions of sophistication, enters a student exchange program in hopes the French student will share his love of the cultured things in life.
 Something he feels is sorely lacking in his provincial classmates.
 To his dismay the exchangee, Stéphane, is not what he expected.
 Outgoing, fashion conscious, with a healthy appetite for sex and little interest in "culture".
 Stéphane is initially able to quickly charm those around him like teaching assistant Diane.
 Even her domineering boyfriend Gary Rothbauer, school gym teacher and local part-time policeman, initially takes to Stéphane.
 Partly because he laughed at his joke but also due to his soccer skills.

 Walking with Diane, Gary decides to take advantage of a closing down sale.
 Leaving Diane outside to hold the shopping, he bullies the owner into a better deal on already discounted shoes.
 The final straw for the bankrupt shop-keep, while seemingly going to fetch stock, instead goes to the top of his shop to jump off.
 Unaware, Diane is in his path.
 Passing on the other side of the street with Tim, Stéphane spots what is about to happen and rushes to sweep Diane off her feet out of danger.
 Diane is saved and the shop-keep is unharmed.
 Stéphane is hailed a hero, to the chagrin of Gary and further overshadowing Tim.
 Stéphane quickly becomes more popular, excelling at making friends and wooing the girls.
-During a ride home from school Tim is awkwardly in the front with Brenda Crowfoot (a classmate with a crush on him) while Stéphane energetically makes out in the back with classmate Mary.
+During a ride home from school Tim sits awkwardly in the front with Brenda Crowfoot (a classmate with a crush on him) while Stéphane energetically has sex in the backseat with classmate Mary.
 Stéphane even manages to give sage advice to Tim's father about sharing his mounting business woes with his wife.
 Tim's father in return tries to help the young exchange student bond with his son, leading Stéphane and Tim to an eventful night-time drive.